 \section{Summary}

-We presented a new capability of the \StePS simulation code that enables compactified cosmological \Nbody simulations in \SoneRtwo topology.
-We summarised the large-scale modifications of the gravitational field induced by this slab periodic boundary condition, described the simulation algorithm, and outlined the initial condition generation procedure.
-Then, we presented the first \SoneRtwo \lcdm simulation run with our \StePS code and showed that it reproduces the expected linear and non-linear growth of structures.
-The \lcdm simulation particle outputs, post-processed data and example notebooks are freely available on our projects webpage\footnote{\url{https://eltevo.github.io/projects/cylindrical-simulations}}.
+We present a new capability of the \StePS simulation code that enables compactified cosmological \Nbody simulations in \SoneRtwo topology.
+We summarise the large-scale modifications of the gravitational field induced by this slab periodic boundary condition, described the simulation algorithm, and outline the initial condition generation procedure.
+We present the first \SoneRtwo \lcdm simulation run with our \StePS code and show that it reproduces the expected linear and non-linear growth of structures.
+The \lcdm simulation particle outputs, post-processed data, and example notebooks are freely available on our project webpage\footnote{\url{https://eltevo.github.io/projects/cylindrical-simulations}}.